milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 ## Version 20 & 20.1 & 20.1.1: RandomForestRegressor
 I'm feeling patient today so im trying this model again, but its going to take a very long time.

 Edit: Took a long time (Fig 9), but it was worth it.
-Best public RMSLE score so far, 1.1535 compared to previous best of 1.16532 with the basic linear regression model.
+Got our best public RMSLE score so far, 1.1535.
+An improvement compared to previous best (1.16532) with the basic linear regression model.

 ![image](https://github.com/user-attachments/assets/29e21bd5-7d58-47bf-a9b8-dab2042d38a5)

+Current leaderboard position: 562/678

 ## Version 21: Switching it up with TensorFlow Neural Network